Holiday rentals & lettings in Venice

 Holiday rentals and lettings in Venice

-You are truly spoilt for choice with the variety of attractive rentals in Venice which are suitable for both small and large groups.
-Designed to nurture you after a long day's sightseeing, these urban lettings reflect the beauty of the city outside.
-Picture a palazzo split on two levels, with enormous doors, original artwork, a view over the St. Mark's Square – it can be all yours here in this unrivalled city!
+You are truly spoilt for choice with the variety of attractive accommodation in Venice to rent, designed to nurture you after a long day's sightseeing, these urban lettings reflect the beauty of the city outside.
+However, if you want something more spacious for a larger group of family or friends, we recommend the villas in Venice.
+Picture a palazzo split on two levels, with enormous doors, original artwork, and a view over the St. Mark's Square – it can be all yours here in this unrivalled city!

 Holidays in Venice

 Discover Vienna's six sestieri

 Since it was founded, Venice has been divided into six neighbourhoods, known in Italian as sestieri, two of which make up the central area.
 San Marco is the heart of Venice and houses most of the city's key landmarks, such as St. Mark's Campanile and St. Mark's Basilica.
 San Polo houses Venice's central market and is one of the liveliest areas in Venice, replete with stores, markets and top attractions.
 The east side of the district is the best place for the city's most striking palazzos.Book a holiday letting in Venice and discover every corner of the city.

 Head out of the centre and see Vienna in all its faces